sztsam/HOO_TW-Discord-bot/docs/ennoblements.md

 ## Add

 You need to add a job for each channel or ally.
-It is recommended to make separate channels for each ally.
-You can add multiple allies to a job.
+<br>It is recommended to make separate channels for each ally.
+<br>You can add multiple allies to a job.

 >/ennoblements add \<server> \<tribe tag> \<gain> \<loss> \<self> \<internal> \<barbarian> \<continent> \<channel> \<play>